dougmacklin/generator-foundation-browserify/README.md

 ## Editing

-Edit html/jade, scss and js files in the `src` directory.
+Edit html/jade, scss and js files in the `src` directory

 Gulp will serve production-ready versions to the `build` directory

 ## License